Grazing pressure: Livestock grazing pressure

-Grazing pressure due to livestock can be regulated and controlled in an easier manner compared to that from native and feral animals.
+Grazing pressure due to livestock can be regulated and controlled more easily compared to that from native and feral animals.

 Rather than use open fields for grazing among domestic animals, cereal pastures may be used as an alternative.
 This reduces the grazing pressure on local shrublands.
-In areas of the Mediterranean, both mature goats and their kids were found to have an effect on local shrubbery.
+In areas of the Mediterranean, both mature goats and their kids were found to affect local shrubbery.
 Older goats spent about a third of their time grazing in the shrubs, while their young spent at least half their time.
-The amount of time spent in each type of grazing area also correlated with the genotype of the goat.
+The amount of time spent in each type of grazing are also correlated with the genotype of the goat.
 While the goats were found in the pastures a majority of the time, their grazing patterns still affected local wildlife and shrub growth.

 Grazing pressure is not only a problem regarding natural grasslands and shrubbery.
-In northwestern Europe, the rising goose population has caused an increasing in grazing pressure on agricultural lands.
+In northwestern Europe, the rising goose population has caused an increase in grazing pressure on agricultural lands.